Efficient Shapley values computation for Boolean network models of gene regulation: Evaluation of the propagation method

 \section{Evaluation of the propagation method}

-We evaluated the proposed propagation method using a benchmark of 20 models (18 cyclic and 2 acyclic) obtained from the Cell Collective database\footnote{https://cellcollective.org}.
+We evaluated the proposed propagation method using a benchmark of 20 models (18 cyclic and 2 acyclic) obtained from the Cell Collective database\footnote{\url{https://cellcollective.org}}.
 Models were randomly selected under the constraint that they contain between two and fifteen input nodes.
 Models exceeding this range were excluded due to their higher computational demands for the baseline simulations, as the experiments involve numerous repeated runs.
-For each model, three target nodes were chosen.
-Whenever possible, these targets were selected according to the model descriptions (e.g., their biological functions); otherwise, they were randomly chosen from nodes sufficiently distant from the input nodes.
-This selection strategy prevents the inclusion of targets too close to the input layer, which could otherwise bias the estimation of propagation time.
-The propagation results are evaluated against a simulation-based baseline.
+For each model, three target nodes were chosen according to the model descriptions (e.g., their biological functions) if available; otherwise randomly.
+This resulted in 60 data points of (model, target) pairs.